Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 (`this post <https://www.reddit.com/r/redditdev/comments/jfltfx/any_way_of_speeding_up_my_api_requests/g9le48w/>`_)
 the `GET /api/info` endpoint can be used to get subreddit objects by name, and also in bulk too.

 However, there is a difference between the endpoints.
-Banned subreddits can be fetched with `GET /api/info` but not with `GET /r/{subreddit}/about` which returns a 403 error, except many of the fields in the subreddit object may be `null` rather than the type reported in the schema table above.
+Non-public subreddits can be retrieved with `GET /api/info` but not with `GET /r/{subreddit}/about` which returns a 403 error, except many of the fields in the subreddit object may be `null` rather than the type reported in the schema table above.